anko/tapson/readme.markdown

 **Input**:

-    {"ok":true, "description":"Calculator set up"}
+    {"ok":true, "expected":"Calculator set up works"}
-    {"ok":false, "description": "Neative number support", "expected":"Signed integer type exists", "actual":"Only unsigned int is supported"}
+    {"ok":false, "expected":"Negative number support", "actual":"Only unsigned int is supported"}
     {"ok":false}

 **Interpretation**:  Three tests ran, one passed, two failed.
 The first tested calculator set up.
-The second tested for negative number support and failed, finding only unsigned integers when it expected to find an integer type.
+The second tested for negative number support and failed, finding only unsigned integers.
 The third test failed too, but further details were not specified.

 ### Mixed planned test and immediate tests

 **Input**:

-    {"id":"55ca6286e3e4f4fba5d0448333fa99fc5a404a73", "description":"Page loads"}
+    {"id":"55ca6286e3e4f4fba5d0448333fa99fc5a404a73", "expected":"Page loads"}
-    {"ok":true, "description":"Simple arithmetic works"}
+    {"ok":true, "expected":"Simple arithmetic works"}
     {"ok":true, "id":"55ca6286e3e4f4fba5d0448333fa99fc5a404a73", "actual":"200 OK"}

 **Interpretation**:  Two tests ran, both succeeded.
-The first was planned with an identifier and a description, and its result arrived later with a matching identifier.
+The first was planned with an identifier and expected value, and its result arrived later with a matching identifier.
 The other test was not planned with an identifier, but succeeded.

 ### Multiple planned tests, run asynchronously